SnareNet: Flexible Repair Layers for Neural Networks with Hard Constraints: Novel Preimage Perspective From Linear Constraints

-This example reveals the fundamental difficulty: unlike linear mappings, the \emph{joint numerical range} $\mbf{R}(g) := \{g(y) \in \mbb{R}^m \mid y \in \mbb{R}^n \}$ of a non-linear function $g$ is typically a proper subset of $\mbb{R}^m$.
-Consequently, projecting $g(\hat{y})$ onto the box $\mathbf{B}(\ell, u)$ may produce a point that has no preimage under $g$.
-To guarantee feasibility, we must instead move towards the intersection $\mathbf{R}(g) \cap \mathbf{B}(\ell, u)$, which characterizes points that are both (i) in the range of $g$ (ensuring a preimage exists) and (ii) within the feasible box (ensuring constraint satisfaction).
-See \Cref{fig:procedure}.
+has no solution and the preimage of $(0, \frac 9 4)$ under $g$ is empty. \end{example} \Cref{ex:disk} reveals the fundamental difficulty: the \emph{joint numerical range} $\mbf{R}(g) := \{g(y) \in \mbb{R}^m \mid y \in \mbb{R}^n \}$ of non-linear $g$ is typically a proper subset of $\mbb{R}^m$.
+Hence, the projection of $g(\hat{y})$ onto $\mathbf{B}(\ell, u)$ may have empty preimage under $g$.
+To guarantee feasibility, we must move towards the intersection $\mathbf{R}(g) \cap \mathbf{B}(\ell, u)$, which characterizes points that are both (i) in the range of $g$ (ensuring a preimage exists) and (ii) within the feasible box (ensuring constraint satisfaction).
+See \Cref{fig:procedure-nonlinear}.